Brown Butter Hot Fudge Brownie Loaf

 8. Bake Until Just Set: Bake the loaf until it is set.
 Insert a toothpick into the center; it should come out with a few moist crumbs.
 Over-baking can result in a dry loaf.

 9. Cool Before Slicing: Allow the brownie loaf to cool in the pan for at least 15 minutes before removing and slicing.
-This helps them set and makes slicing easier.
+This makes slicing easier.

 10. Serve Warm: For the best experience, slice and serve the brownie loaf warm with a scoop of vanilla ice cream and an extra drizzle of hot fudge sauce.